Blinken meets Chinese and Japanese diplomats, seeks stability as Taiwan voters head to the polls | Politics

 - United States

-Secretary of State Antony Blinken stressed the importance of peace and stability in the Taiwan Strait during a meeting with a senior Chinese diplomat on Friday, as the Biden administration seeks to mitigate tensions over Taiwan while the island holds its presidential election.
+Secretary of State Antony Blinken met a senior Chinese diplomat on Friday, as the Biden administration seeks to mitigate tensions over Taiwan as the island holds its presidential election.
 Blinken sat down with Liu Jianchao, the Chinese Communist Party's international minister.
 Hours later, he met with Yoko Kamikawa, the foreign minister of Japan, one of the United States' strongest allies in Asia.

 The Biden administration is seeking to keep down tensions in the Taiwan Strait if the governing Democratic Progressive Party, known to lean toward independence, should prevail in Saturday's election.
 Beijing, which considers Taiwan to be part of Chinese territory, has suggested to voters that they could be choosing between peace and war.

-Liu's meeting with Blinken was part of a U.S. trip that took the veteran Chinese diplomat to New York.
-Earlier this week he said Beijing is serious about U.S. statements not to support Taiwan's independence.
+Liu's meeting with Blinken was part of a U.S. trip that took the veteran Chinese diplomat to New York earlier this week when he said Beijing is serious about the U.S. statements not to support Taiwan's independence.
 "And we hope that the U.S. side will honor this commitment,'' Liu told the Council on Foreign Relations.
 "For China, the Taiwan question is at the very core of the core interests.
 It's the red line that mustn't be crossed," said Liu, who is likely to become China's next foreign minister when the Chinese congress convenes in March.

 Beijing has slammed Washington for supplying the island with weapons that it says could embolden those seeking Taiwan's independence.
 The U.S. has a security pact with Taiwan to protect the island from any armed attack from the mainland, and any military conflict in the Taiwan Strait could draw in the U.S.